vchavarria1995/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used to check if a component is on a specific page.
 1. How would you explain form validation to someone who has never programmed before?
+Form Validation is a way to check if the information provided by a user is valid or correct.
+It's helpful for setting up password requirements or to help a user fill out certain information.
 1. In 1-2 sentences, define end to end testing.
+End to end testing is a way to test how an app works functions and performs by simulating what a real user would do.

 ## Instructions